-"Kuroshima Research Institute" Report kuroshimareport
+"Kuroshima Research Institute" Report Kuroshimareport

 Research vessel "AKARI" donation ceremony held